-While only a qualified mental health professional can actually diagnose a mental health problem, the following information can be used to help assess what general area you might be having difficulty with (please note that this is not a comprehensive listing of all psychiatric disorders and does not substitute for an evaluation by a mental health professional):
+While only a qualified mental health professional can actually diagnose a mental health problem, the following information can be used to help assess in identifying anxiety.
+Please note that this is not a comprehensive listing of all psychiatric disorders, and does not substitute for an evaluation by a mental health professional.

 Generalized Anxiety Disorder: constantly feeling anxious, worried, on edge, hard to relax, irritable.
 Worrying causes significant impairment in functioning in at least one area (at home, at work, socially, etc.)

 Social Anxiety: persistent fear of social or performance situations with unfamiliar people or possible scrutiny by others including fearing that one will act anxious or do something that will be embarrassing and humiliating.
 Persons with social anxiety may have panic attacks or intense anxiety and stress when confronted with social situations, or they may avoid these situations altogether.
 This avoidance or the anxiety when enduring social situations causes significant problems in at least one area of the person’s life.

 Panic Attacks: heart pounding, difficulty breathing, sweating, feeling as if you are going to die.
 The first attack may come from out of nowhere but later attacks are often brought about by fearing another attack.
 Common triggers are bridges, tunnels, elevators or other enclosures or social situations.
 Panic attacks are well treated with Cognitive Behavioral Therapy and Relaxation Training.